-A watch dog can be any size because their main job is to be mindful of what is going on in their environment and then relay their findings to you.
+A watch dog can be any size, because their main job is to be observant of what is going on in their immediate environment, and then relay their findings to you, the owner.

 This means they must be alert, have a great sense of hearing, and sound the alarm if something just doesn't sound right to them.

-The best watch dogs are those that know when to bark, usually when there is something novel in their range of sight and hearing.
+The best watch dog breeds are those that know when to bark, usually when there is something novel in their range of sight and hearing.

 These dogs do not bark constantly, but have honed their discriminatory senses to alert you when they do sense something different.